-I'm only five years late to the party, but I'm FINALLY reviewing Glossier Priming Moisturizer, one of the first products the brand launched with way back in 2014.
+I'm only a few years late to the party, but I'm FINALLY reviewing Glossier Priming Moisturizer, one of the first products the brand launched with way back in 2014.

 It's still a bestseller to this day—and when I realized it's actually fragrance-free and low in silicones (my two biggest skin nemeses), I knew I had to try it.

 Read on to find out my honest thoughts (this was purchased by me!), and get answers to all the questions you may have about this cult-favourite cream.

 What that means is, first of all, it's a lightweight moisturizer.

 (Have you noticed that's the case for most of the products?
 Lash Slick was inspired by Kevyn Aucoin Volume Mascara, Stretch Concealer was inspired by RMS Beauty "Un" Cover-Up, Milky Jelly Cleanser was inspired by La Roche-Posay Physiological Cleansing Gel, and so on.)

 Anyway, Embryolisse is more like a lotion, and the same goes for Glossier Priming Moisturizer.
 When you open the tube, it looks like a runny cream, becoming even thinner, more fluid and very spreadable as you massage it over your skin.